 You know to be skeptical about things on the Internet, right?
 Just because you read something online, it doesn’t mean it’s true or that it’s coming from a trustworthy source.
-Shmuli Evers, a father of three who was flying a few days ago from New York’s JFK airport, learned this lesson recently.
+Shmuli Evers, a father of three who was flying from New York’s JFK airport, learned this lesson recently.
 RELATED: Don’t Fall For the Falling Lady Scam

 Evers sent out multiple tweets detailing his experience with thieves who almost stole his money.
 It turns out scammers have infiltrated Google by publishing fake airline phone numbers.
 Evers wrote: “My @delta flight got canceled from JFK.
 The customer service line was huge, so I google a Delta JFK phone number.
 The number was 1888-571-XXXX.”
 Editor’s note: I’m X-ing out the last four digits just in case someone reading this makes the mistake of calling it.